sa-express-news/longform-story-template/README.md

 Set the following items under the `Properties` tab:

-`Title:` This is the title in the WCM _and_ the page's title in the browser.
+- `Title:` This is the title in the WCM _and_ the page's title in the browser.
 Style is `Name of project | San Antonio Express-News`.
-`Channel Code:` This is the URL for the page. `40-days-of-mourning` would become `http://www.expressnews.com/40-days-of-mourning`.
+- `Channel Code:` This is the URL for the page. `40-days-of-mourning` would become `http://www.expressnews.com/40-days-of-mourning`.
-`Description`: The description for the section in the WCM.
+- `Description`: The description for the section in the WCM.
 I usually just copy the story's subheadline in here.
-`Meta Description`: The string that will (usually) show up in search engine results displaying this page.
+- `Meta Description`: The string that will (usually) show up in search engine results displaying this page.
 Limited to 160 characters; it should match the content of the story. ([More on good meta descriptions, if you're interested](https://yoast.com/meta-descriptions/))
-`Facebook og: Image Override:` You need to set this so the proper image shows up when the story is shared on Facebook.
+- `Facebook og: Image Override:` You need to set this so the proper image shows up when the story is shared on Facebook.
 Typically it makes sense to use the lead photo here.

 Save, then head over to the `Design` tab of your section.
 If you've ever worked with the home page or other site pages, this is exactly the same thing - but there's only one "zone" to worry about.

 Before adding the freeform you just created, add the EN freeform with the ID of `81488` titled "React Template - CSS overrides (white bg)."
 (This just cleans up some ugliness the WCM creates)

 Add your freeform underneath the CSS overrides one, save the section and preview it.
 After all that work, you should see a gorgeous custom story that _you_ just built.
-Publish the section, send the link out and light your cigar.
+Publish the section, send the link out - but don't light your cigar just yet.

 ## Final Steps and Edits ##